teamBugBash/ori2111/README.md

 ```

 Lastly, download the dependencies for the application by running `npm install`.
 Note that this
-example assumes you are using a currently supported LTS version of Node (at this time, v6 or above).
+example assumes you are using a currently supported LTS version of Node (at this time, v6 or above)aa.

 ## Part 1: The basic unfurl